hazel-wong/hazel-wong.github.io/README.md

 Website Update Summary — Hazel Wong Portfolio

+- How to change current theme:

+  1. Go to `nino-react` folder and make changes.
+  2. Run `npm run preview` to check changes.
+  3. Run `npm run build` to build `dist` folder.
+  4. Copy and paste files in dist folder and replace the ones in github repo.
+  5. Add, commit and push changes.

+June 7 2025 Update:

 - Old theme migration:
   Moved the previous "Tokyo" theme files from the main branch into a new branch called "tokyo-theme" to preserve the old site while working on the new one.